Manisha-IITBH/IEEE_IOT_ESL/README.md

 # Efficient Split Learning

 Welcome to the GitHub repository for Efficient Split Learning (ESL), a novel approach to optimizing distributed training of deep learning models on resource-constrained devices.

-Check out the abstract and get early access to our paper: [Link text](https://ieeexplore.ieee.org/document/10587192)
+Check out the abstract and get early access to our paper: [Link](https://ieeexplore.ieee.org/document/10587192)

 ## Table of Contents
 - [Abstract](#abstract)